calendar tag arrow download print

 In short

-• Indirect R&D expenditure of the Dutch government is above the average of the EU-27.
+• Indirect R&D expenditure of the Dutch government is equal to the OECD-average and slightly above the EU-27 average.

 The fact sheet is divided into five sections.
 We look at: